Introduction

 How to generate the QR Code

-The “QR Code for Hong Kong and Macao Clearance service” is not available for use under the following circumstances, residents may press “Enquiry” button for further details.
+The “QR Code” is not available for use under the following circumstances, residents may press “Enquiry” button for further details.

 1) Macao SAR permanent residents, aged 18 or above, who have not enrolled for the Hong Kong e-Channel service

-4) Macao SAR non-permanent residents are required to use their “Visit Permit for Residents of Macao SAR to Hong Kong SAR”, instead of the “QR Code”, when using e-Channels to enter and exit Hong Kong
+4) 4.
+Macao SAR non-permanent residents are required to use their “Visit Permit for Residents of Macao SAR to Hong Kong SAR”, instead of the “QR Code”, when using the e-Channel service to enter and exit Hong Kong.

-5) Macao SAR permanent residents, aged 18 or above, who have completed enrolment at the e-Channel Enrolment Offices in Hong Kong, but have not agreed on or authorised the transfer of data to the Hong Kong Immigration Department after renewal of their identity card.
+5) Macao SAR permanent residents, aged 18 or above, who have completed enrolment at the e-Channel Enrolment Offices in Hong Kong, but have not completed the authorisation to transfer data to the Hong Kong Immigration Department after renewal of identity card.

-6) Macao SAR permanent residents, aged from 11 to 17, who have completed enrolment at the e-Channel Enrolment Offices in Hong Kong, but have not agreed on or authorised the transfer of data to the Hong Kong Immigration Department after renewal of their identity card.
+6) Macao SAR permanent residents, aged 11 to 17, who have completed enrolment at the e-Channel Enrolment Offices in Hong Kong, but have not completed the authorisation to transfer data to the Hong Kong Immigration Department after renewal of identity card.

 7) Residents who have renewed their identity card but have not updated their electronic identity information.
-Simply press “View Electronic Identity” button to update the electronic identity information, after which the “QR Code” feature will be resumed and can be used for immigration clearance.
+Simply press “View Electronic Identity” button to update the electronic identity information, after that the “QR Code” function will be resumed and can be used for immigration clearance.

 How to use the QR Code

-Residents can go to the “My Border Crossing” page through “Macau One Account” on their mobile phone, where the “QR Code” is generated for using the Automated Passenger Clearance System in Macao or the e-Channel service in Hong Kong.
-To complete the immigration clearance process via e-Channels, residents may scan their “QR Code” and confirm their identity by fingerprint verification. (see the picture).
+Residents can go to “My Border Crossing” in “Macau One Account” on their mobile phone, where the “QR Code” is generated for using the Automated Immigration Clearance System in Macao or the e-Channel service in Hong Kong.
+To use the e-Channel service for immigration clearance, residents may scan their “QR Code” and confirm their identity by fingerprint verification. (see the picture).

-To facilitate the use of the “QR Code for Hong Kong and Macao Clearance Service”, residents only need to update the “Macao One Account” mobile application to the latest version, and create a shortcut by adding a desktop widget according to the instructions of different mobile phone model.
-After adding the desktop shortcut, residents can access the “My Border Crossing” page directly and scan the “QR Code” for immigration clearance without the need to access the “Macao One Account” mobile application again.
+To facilitate the use of the “QR Code for Hong Kong and Macao Clearance Service”, residents only need to update the “Macao One Account” mobile application to the latest version, and create a shortcut by using the desktop widget according to the corresponding models of mobile phone.
+After adding the desktop shortcut, residents can access “My Border Crossing” directly and scan the “QR Code” for immigration clearance without the need to open the “Macao One Account” mobile application.
 For details, please refer to the tutorial video.

 Frequently Asked Questions